seqan/dream-stellar/README.md

 The binary can be found in `bin`.

-You may want to add the raptor executable yo your PATH:
+You may want to add the executable to your PATH:
 ```
 export PATH=$(pwd)/bin:$PATH
 raptor --version